Haiti Elections Archives 2005 Politics and Government

 He worked his way up the corporate ladder.

-He was a financial analyst at Rockwell International and KB Home.
 A director of Latin American Operations for Bendix, general manager of Hartz Pet Food, France and VP of International Business Development at Atari.

 He would quickly rise in the corporate world, becoming a for several U.S. companies; president of Beatrice Food, Latin America; and eventually president and chief operating officer of TLC Beatrice International Food.